 If your claim is not successful, you do not have to pay our costs under the no-win no-fee agreement.
-If we have incurred any expenses, for example, the cost of a medical report these would be payable by you.
+If we have incurred any expenses to a third party, for example, the cost of a medical report, these would be payable by you.

 You can take out a separate insurance policy to cover these costs.
 However, the cost of that policy cannot be claimed (since changes to the law in April 2013) from the Defendant even if your case is successful.

 The insurance policy will also cover any costs you may have to pay your opponent if the case is lost.
 However, there are limited circumstances in which you would have to pay those costs.
 These would be discussed at our first meeting and during your case.

 How the case is started depends on the type, date and value of your claim.

 If your case is valued at less than £25,000, it is likely that the case would be started through a secure electronic website (known as a portal) and submitted direct to the Defendant’s insurer.

 That insurer then has a fixed period (of between 15 and 40 days depending on the type of case) to confirm whether they will settle the claim using the electronic portal.

 If they admit responsibility within that deadline the case stays within that portal.

 If not, the insurers have more time (usually 3 months from when the case is first reported to them) to investigate your claim.